-If you lived in Dominican Republic instead of United States, you would:
+If you moved to Dominican Republic from the United States, you would:

 MAKE 81.6% LESS MONEY EVERY YEAR